 TSA has provided the following Privacy Notice for passengers:

 "The Transportation Security Administration (TSA) requires you to provide your full name, date of birth, and gender for the purpose of watch list screening, under the authority of 49 U.S.C. section 114, the Intelligence Reform and Terrorism Prevention Act of 2004 and 49 C.F.R parts 1540 and 1560.
 You may also provide your Redress Number, if available.
 Failure to provide your full name, date of birth, and gender may result in denial of transport or denial of authority to enter the boarding area.
 TSA may share information you provide with law enforcement or intelligence agencies or others under its published system of records notice.
-For more on TSA privacy policies, or to review the system of records notice and the privacy impact assessment, see TSA"
+For more on TSA privacy policies, or to review the system of records notice and the privacy impact assessment, see US Transportation Security Administration (TSA)

 What happens if I fail to provide this information?